 Meet Bertie!
-This very handsome boy is my first cockapoo pet portraits and he’s been created using derwent charcoals.
+This very handsome boy is my first cockapoo pet portraits from photos and he’s been created using derwent charcoals.

 I bought some derwent charcoal sticks which came to match their charcoal pencil range and they are fabulous!
 I managed to get large areas covered in no time and they blended very well.
-I used a very pale grey pastelmat paper which worked really well with the charcoal.
+I used a very pale grey pastelmat paper which worked really well with for charcoal drawings.